wp-plugins/favicon-rotator/readme.txt

 == Description ==

 Favicon Rotator makes it easy to customize the favicon for your site.
-Just add a favicon below and it will be displayed whenever someone visits your site.
+Just add a favicon via the administration page and it will be displayed whenever someone visits your site.

 Favicon Rotator supports **multiple icons**, from which a **randomly selected** favicon from the rotation will be displayed.